chuaindia/Pokemon-WebApp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# TO DO LIST Project
+# JAVASCRIPT CAPSTONE Project - API based webapp

-> "To-Do-List" is a tool that helps to organize your day.
-It simply lists the things that one need to do and can be marked them as complete.
-This project is built using ES6 and Webpack.
-JavaScript arrays and objects are utilised to complete the project.
-The items can be added and removed from the list also.
+> The Javascript capstone project is about building a web application based on an external API.
+  The data of the webapp will be provided by the chosen API.
+  The webapp will have a home page showing a list of items that can be "liked".
+  The webapp will contain a popup window with more data about an item which can be "commented".
+  The counters are made to count the number of "like"s and the "comments".
+  The tests are also incorporated for the counters.

 ## Built With